 What I do know, with absolute certainty, is that I have earned every one of these wrinkles.
 Sure, some probably came from poor sunscreen choices when I was a kid.
 But a lot came from standing on the precipice of a new adventure or from facing into the difficult stuff that inevitably comes up in a life and not turning away because it was too hard or painful or might cause me to break (or wrinkle).
 I have broken down and gotten myself back up enough times now that I guess I should know I have some serious years under my belt.

 Though I may have the odd Botox dream (ha ha), in fact each wrinkle is a hard-earned badge of a memorable life.
 It’s the sign of time spent leaning in to all of the adventure, opportunity, and challenge that come with living fully.
+Not to mention the laughter.
 As Lori McKenna so pithily says in People Get Old, “Every line on your face tells a story somebody knows.”
 What a wonderful sentiment.

 From heartache to adventure, hard work to achievement, sunny skies to skinned knees, those wrinkles are the story of your life written across the canvas of you.
 Live and lean into those lines.